 Throughout my career, I had quite a few manager and colleagues.
 Unfortunately for me, the people who ever gave me honest feedback can be counted with the fingers on both my hands.
 Perhaps even on one of them.
 People feel more comfortable saying only positive things about you and rarely hit you back with a constructive criticism comment.

-In my last job, I had this colleague and a friend who was a master in giving feedback.
+I had this colleague and a friend who was a master in giving feedback in my last job.
 He was thoughtful, he asked questions, he offered his view and provided different scenario options.
 He was also a true leader.
 And he still is.
 I am just sorry that we don’t have a chance to talk so much any more.